Aliases for HIST1H1B Gene

 GeneCards Summary for HIST1H1B Gene

 HIST1H1B (Histone Cluster 1, H1b) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Packaging Of Telomere Ends.
+Among its related pathways are Activation of DNA fragmentation factor and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
 An important paralog of this gene is HIST1H1D.

 UniProtKB/Swiss-Prot for HIST1H1B Gene